AnthropoLog - Spring 2016

 Read more

 The Department of Anthropology has welcomed two wonderful new staff to our community in the last year: academic counselor Morgan Hale, and program assistant Sasha Duttchoudhary.
 Both of them are 2013 graduates of UW, Morgan with a BA in Anthropology and Sasha with a BA in English.
 We asked them each to tell us about their journey here and the work they do.
-Here they are, in their own words: Morgan Hale What was your route to UW and to this position?
-My… Read more
+Here they are, in their own words: Morgan Hale What was your route to UW and to this… Read more

 Peter Lape: Eastern Indonesia Dr. Peter Lape, accompanied by archaeology graduate students Jenn Huff, Joss Whittaker, and Lauryl Zenobi, and recent PhD Emily Peterson, spent October and November 2015 on an archaeological field survey project on Seram Island and small offshore islets in eastern Indonesia.
 This collaboration between UW Anthropology and the Indonesian National Archaeology Research Center, is a multi-year project to investigate links between the emergence of agriculture, climate… Read more